yannbellot/free-framer-components/README.md

 **Generate an infinite number of textures, Perlin noise, color and distortion effects in Framer without coding !**

-→ Access to Figleaf demo file in Framer Template (coming soon).

 Figleaf is a package of 2 components allows the designer to create graphic elements and textures close to those found in nature.

 * Perlin component allows the generation of textures using different Perlin noise functions.